ossec/ossec-docs/docs/manual/ossec-architecture.rst

 to monitor firewalls, routers and even Unix systems where you are not allowed to install the agent.

-Virtualization/Vmware
+Virtualization/VMware
 ~~~~~~~~~~~~~~~~~~~~~

 OSSEC allows you to install the agent on the guest operating systems or inside
-the host (Vmware ESX).
+the host (VMware ESX).
 With the agent installed inside VMware ESX you can get
 alerts about when a VM guest is being installed, removed, started, etc. It
 also monitors logins, logouts and errors inside the ESX server.
 In addition to
-that, OSSEC performs the Center for Internet Security (CIS) checks for Vmware,
+that, OSSEC performs the Center for Internet Security (CIS) checks for VMware,
 alerting if there is any insecure configuration option enabled or any other issue.

 Firewalls, switches and routers